Elektron97/proboscis_dyna_io/README.md

 # proboscis_dyna_io
-This repository contains the ros pkg for interfacing with the 7 Dynamixels in the PROBOSCIS Prototype
+[UNDER DEVELOPMENT] This repository contains the ros pkg for interfacing with the 7 Dynamixels in the PROBOSCIS Prototype.

+## Motors' Drive Mode
+The motors work under the *Extended Position Mode*, that allows to do multiple turns.
+This is the best drive mode to control the tendon-driven robots, especially for safety reasons.

+## Topics
+- Output `/proboscis/read_currents`.
+This topic publishes a `std_msgs/Float32MultiArray` of the 7 currents read from the Dynamixel Motors.
+- Input `/proboscis/cmd_turns`.
+The node subscribes a `std_msgs/Float32MultiArray` that indicates the number of turns commanded to the Motors.

-### Fitting of Torque-Current Curve
+## Torque-Current Curve
 $$
 i(t) = p_2 \,  \tau^2(t) + p_1 \,  \tau(t) + p_0
 $$